MD-DaniyalJavadia/WebApi/README.md

 Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
 Be sure to follow the coding guidelines and write tests where applicable.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For questions or suggestions, feel free to reach out to your-email@example.com.
+For questions or suggestions, feel free to reach out to daniyaljavadiaworks@gmail.com.